sibasis-palo-kreeti/Ruby-Assignments/ruby_assignment_3.md

 In Ruby, blocks can be either implicit or explicit.

 Implicit blocks are anonymous blocks that are passed to a method as a parameter.
 They are denoted by a dot . followed by a block of code.

+Implicit blocks are not accessible outside of the method that they are passed to.

 For example:

 ```
 def my_method(&block)